wlh18/react-4/README.md

 Javascript is a `synchronous` language.
 This means that it can only have one thing happen at a time.

 This causes a problem for us when we need to make an `HTTP request` to a server because requests can sometimes take a large amount of time to receieve a response.
 Since Javascript is synchronous, it will just make the request then think it's done.
-Meaning that when we recieve a response from the request it will not do anything with that response.
+Meaning that when we receive a response from the request it will not do anything with that response.

 So we need to make our code run `asynchronous`.